 If abstinence seems too challenging, you could also try a full body detox kit.
 It increases the rate that toxins are flushed from the body via herbal remedies and vitamin supplements.
 Detox kits come in pill or liquid form.

-If you are confident that you are going to fail, however, synthetic urine is your best friend.
+If you are confident that you are going to fail, using synthetic urine is your best friend.
 Industry leaders like Quick Fix and UPass provide realistic fake pee that comes with all the same traits of the real thing, like pH levels and specific gravity.
 The product boasts passing rates of up to 99.9 percent, so these fake urines will assure you of a job well done on the Adderall drug test.

 Adderall Addiction and Abuse https://www.addictioncenter.com/stimulants/adderall/